CMSgov/bcda-app/bcda-site-static/decryption_walkthrough.md

 <img src="assets/img/decrypt_demo_05.png" alt="Explanation of Benefits response" width="600" />

-If you'd like to repeat this from the command line or implement this API call in code, look in the `Curl` section for the request we just made.
+If you'd like to repeat this from the command line or implement this API call in code, look in the `Curl` section for the request you just made.
 Not far below that under `Server response` you can see the response: an `HTTP` 202 success giving a link in the `content-location` header for status information on our EoB job.

 - Note the job ID number at the end of this link.
 - Open the job status section in Swagger (click `/api/v1/jobs/{jobID}`)

 <img src="assets/img/decrypt_demo_06.png" alt="Requesting job status" width="600" />

-- Type the job ID we received
+- Type the job ID you received
 - Click `Execute`

 <img src="assets/img/decrypt_demo_07.png" alt="Job status response" width="600" />

 1. Depending on the size of the file, the job may take some time.
 If the job is not yet complete, status information will be shown.
 Simply wait a few seconds and click execute again until the job completes.
 You will then get a result for a completed job as shown below.
-We can download the file from the URL provided.
+You can download the file from the URL provided.
 1. Take special note of the new `KeyMap` section of the response.
-To decrypt the file, we will need the filename (the first part of the keymap) and the [symmetric key](./encryption.html#how-we-encrypt) (the second part of the keymap), as shown above.
+To decrypt the file, you will need the filename (the first part of the keymap) and the [symmetric key](./encryption.html#how-we-encrypt) (the second part of the keymap), as shown above.
 There are no spaces in either one.
 1. Sometimes one or more data points are unavailable.
 When this happens, the `error` section will contain a separate filename and symmetric key with a list of the patients involved.

 - Copy these values from the `KeyMap` (filename and symmetric key) for later.

-Our last API task is to download the encrypted file.
+Your last API task is to download the encrypted file.

 - Open the data file section in Swagger (click `/api/v1/jobs/{jobID}/{filename}`)
 - Paste the job ID and filename into the appropriate boxes